VR Class Sm3: 1997–2006: The main series

 Testing ended in August 1997, after the two trainsets had covered a total of 815000 km during 3,870 trips between Helsinki and Turku.
 Only six of three thousand journeys were terminated due to technical issues.
 VR's CEO Henri Kuitunen was positive about the new train in 1998, stating that passengers feel it has been a good purchase.
 Passenger numbers rose by 17% between Helsinki and Turku in 1997.

 Eight additional Pendolinos were ordered at the end 1997 at the price of FIM 77 million per train (€13 million).
 They were delivered between 2000 and 2002.
 The main series trains differed in various ways from the prototypes.
 The new trains allowed Pendolino traffic to extend: they started running between Helsinki and Jyväskylä on 22 October 2001.
 In June 2002, the network was expanded further, and routes were continued from Tampere onwards to Oulu and from Jyväskylä to Kuopio.
 One of the main series trains (number 7x08) was damaged during maritime transport in October 2001.
 The badly secured train had come loose during a storm on the Atlantic, almost causing the loss of M/S Traden, the ship carrying it.
 Thanks to good actions of the ship's crew, it was able to reach Le Havre and the train was sent back to Italy to be repaired.

 Not all passengers were happy with the new train.
 In 2005, a delegation of commuters between Helsinki and Tampere collected criticism from fellow passengers on the Internet and delivered it to VR's head of passenger transport Antti Jaatinen.
 The delegation's leader, Kaj-Erik Fohlin, had made 30 trips between the two cities in January 2005 using the Pendolino, 12 of which had been on schedule.

 The last eight trains were ordered in 2002 and delivered in 2004–2006, finalising the fleet of 18 trains.
 At that point it had become clear that the speed limits on the rail network were mostly too low for the trains to run at their maximum operating speed, even though they were chosen specifically to prevent the costly work of straightening existing lines.
 Work on lines has continued, and, on modernised lines, the speed difference between the Pendolino and non-tilting trains has become minimal.
 The Sm3 was able to attain its maximum operating speed in regular traffic only in 2006, when a new rail line was opened between Kerava and Lahti and the full Pendolino fleet was available.
-Seven of the original 23 options never came to be.